 This type of design allows for better balance as well as less wheel bite.
 Wheel bite is when your wheels hit the ground and stop spinning, which happens because it’s difficult to get good grip in all types of terrain.

-These types of boards are great for riding on flat surfaces with plenty of traction such as dirt paths or sidewalks since they’ve got more stability than other types like topmount longboards.
+These longboard types are great for riding on flat surfaces with plenty of traction such as dirt paths or sidewalks since they’ve got more stability than other types like topmount longboards.

 There are two types of Drop Through Longboards:

-- Drop-Through Downhill Style – This type of board is the same as a drop through but it’s built for going fast on steep hillsides.
+- Drop-Through Downhill Style – This longboard type is the same as a drop through longboard but it’s built for going fast on steep hillsides.
 It might be difficult to turn quickly because in order to maintain stability at high speeds you need metal trucks that offer more resistance when turning

 - Drop-Through Cruising Style – This board is built for cruising around the streets and it features a lower center of gravity.
 It’s meant to be more stable so that you can go slow without struggling with balance or easily getting wheel bite in turns, but this also means there may not be enough resistance when moving at high speeds on hillsides.